Get Video Assessment

 2. Transparency: Say What Is What

 Swiss clients hate surprises.
 Especially unpleasant ones.
-Transparency on pricing, processes, and timelines is not optional — it is a condition for trust.
+Transparency on pricing, processes, and timelines is not optional.
+It is a condition for trust.

 • Clear prices.
 Fixed prices over open-ended hourly billing.
 “By the hour” creates uncertainty.